 For those who think they must choose between a luxurious grade of carpeting and radiant heating, think again.
 While it is true that carpet thickness can affect radiant heat conductivity, if you choose the radiant assembly based on its overall conductivity then your carpet choice will complement it.
 Radiant heating systems manufactured from thick, highly conductive aluminium should give off the heat required, when using moderate supply water temperatures.
 In addition, most homeowners are willing to accept some reduction in heating efficiency so that they can enjoy the additional benefits of a plush carpet.
 However, this efficiency can be improved by selecting the proper carpet padding.

-Most experts agree that the Slab foam rubber pad is the best choice when it comes to carpet pads.
-The 3/8” 90 oz. slab foam rubber pad is sold for about $4 per yard where the less costly, lower quality 3/8” 6 pound re-bond pad can be purchased for approx. $3 per yard.
-Regardless of cost, Slab foam rubber is more popular because most customers who have opted for the luxury of hydronic heating are willing to pay a little more for the carpet pad.
+Most experts agree that the slab foam rubber pad is the best choice when it comes to carpet pads.
+The 3/8” 90 oz. slab foam rubber pad is sold for about $4 per yard where the less costly, lower quality 3/8” 6 lb. re-bond pad can be purchased for approx. $3 per yard.
+Regardless of cost, slab foam rubber is more popular because most customers who have opted for the luxury of hydronic heating are willing to pay a little more for the carpet pad.